 With more than 40,000 muscle cars, street rods, custom, collector and special interest vehicles on display, the Motor City definitely shifts into cruise mode for the Woodward Dream Cruise, an all-star display of car culture.

-Taking place along a 16-mile stretch of legendary Woodward Avenue, the event guides muscle cars, street rods, custom, collector and special interest vehicles through eight host communities including Berkley, Bloomfield Hills, Bloomfield Township, Ferndale, Huntington Woods, Pleasant Ridge, Pontiac and Royal Oak, in Southeast Michigan.
+Taking place along a 16-mile stretch of legendary Woodward Avenue on August 15, 2015 the event guides muscle cars, street rods, custom, collector and special interest vehicles through nine host communities including Berkley, Birmingham, Bloomfield Hills, Bloomfield Township, Ferndale, Huntington Woods, Pleasant Ridge, Pontiac and Royal Oak, in Southeast Michigan.

 Spectators and cruisers will experience Metro Detroit, the birthplace of the American automobile.
-All ages are encouraged to demonstrate and participate in the celebration of the ongoing love of the automobile.
-With more than 1.5 million people and 50,000 classic cars from around the globe, patrons will enjoy a spectacular experience whether they are participating in the cruise itself or admiring as these classics roll by.
+With more than 1.5 million people and 50,000 classic cars from around the globe, you'll enjoy a spectacular experience whether you're participating in the cruise itself or admiring the chrome from the curb as these classics roll by.

-Although the cruise actually lasts only one day, festivities surrounding this event last nearly a full week---starting Monday, August 12 and ending on Saturday, August 17.
-Check individual cities for scheduled events.
+Although the cruise actually lasts only one day, festivities surrounding this event last nearly a full week.

 Join 500,000 other